Erminio Rullo

-Erminio Rullo (born 19 February 1984) is an Italian footballer who plays for Olympia Agnonese as a centre back.
+Erminio Rullo (born 19 February 1984) is an Italian former footballer who played as a centre back.

 Club career

 Lecce

 Born in Naples, Campania, Rullo started his career with Apulia side Lecce.
 He archived a record by winning three consecutive Campionato Nazionale Primavera between 2002 and 2004, two with Lecce and one with F.C.
 Internazionale Milano Primavera.

 In June 2001 half of the registration rights of Rullo was acquired by Internazionale for 3,000 million lire (€1,549,371); At the same time half of the "card" of Giorgio Frezzolini was sold to Lecce for 2,500 million lire (€1,291,142), as well as half the "card" of Bruno Cirillo for 6,000 million lire. (€3,098,741) Rullo signed a 4-year contract.
 Rullo spent a season in Inter's reserve.
 He also sometimes featured as wing forward as the team had Giovanni Pasquale.
 In June 2002 Frezzolini joined Lecce for free, as well as Cirillo to Lecce for €306,000 and Rullo returned to Lecce for €151,000.
 The club failed to agree a price, through a mandatory bidding process, Lecce acquired Cirillo and Rullo.